Treasury Secretary Mnuchin's wife defends wealth in Instagram tirade

 Mnuchin had flown to Louisville in an attempt to push Congress to overhaul the tax code, stressing that changes could help the middle class, according to the Post.

-The Post explained that Treasure secretaries typically only fly on government planes for international trips and fly on domestic carriers when the travel within the United States.
+The Post explained that Treasury secretaries typically only fly on government planes for international trips and fly on domestic carriers when the travel within the United States.